Frichetten/Specter/README.md

 </p>

 ### What is Specter?
 Specter is a prototype cryptocurrency designed to help people learn about Blockchain Technology.
-It is entirely open source and is developed using Python 2.7
+It is entirely open source and is developed using Python 2.7.

+Python 3 will be supported likely after a Version 1.0 is developed.
+A Python 3 branch is already setup.

 **What makes Specter unique as a cryptocurrency?:** Unlike most cryptocurrencies, Specter isn't trying to become an ICO or get sold on an exchange.
 Instead, Specter is a research project focused on overcoming the technical challenges of Blockchain technology.